sapegin/washingcode-book/manuscript/book.md

 This is less important.
 You may argue that moving code to a new function just because of reassignment isn’t a great idea, and you may be right, so use your own judgement here.

+### Function arguments shadowing

+TODO

 ### TODO

 In all examples above I’m replacing `let` with `const`.
 This immediately tells the reader that the variable won’t be reassigned.
 And you can be sure, it won’t: the compiler won’t allow that.
-And every time you see `let` in the code, you know that this code is more complex.
+And every time you see `let` in the code, you know that this code is more complex and will need more brain power to understand.

 Another useful convention is using `UPPER_CASE` names for constants.
 This tells the reader that this is more of a configuration value, than a result of some computation.
-Lifespan of such constants are usually large: often the whole module or even the whole codebase, so when you read the code you usually don’t see the constant definition.
+Lifespan of such constants are usually large: often the whole module or even the whole codebase, so when you read the code you usually don’t see the constant definition, but you still can be sure that the value never changes.

 There’s an important difference between a variable defined with the `const` keyword and a true constant.
 The first only tells the compiler and the reader that the variable won’t be reassigned.
 The second describe the nature of the value as something global and static that never changes at runtime.

 Both conventions reduce cognitive load a little bit and make code a bit easier to read.

-TODO: Function arguments shadowing
+Unfortunately JavaScript has no true constants, and _mutation_ is still possible.
+We’ll talk about mutations in the next chapter.

+---

+Start thinking about:

+TODO

 ## Avoid mutation